sTaufiqullah/sayedtaufiqullah-/README.md

 # sayedtaufiqullah-
-An off- truck anti establishment littmagazine movement activist in Bengali Literature and paralegal freelencer
+An off- truck anti establishment littmagazine movement activist in Bengali Literature and paralegal freelencer.